jonathan366/test-20/content/about/index.md

   - Strategy
 ---

 Hello!
 I'm Jonathan, a developer relation program manager based in Bengaluru, India striving to turn developers into heroes.
-I build and grow developer communities focused on helping developers simplify their daily workflows while increasing product consumption.
+I build, engage and grow developer communities focused on helping developers simplify their daily workflows while helping reach more developers.

-Currently at [Automation Anywhere](https://automationanywhere.com/) I'm building the developer ecosystem from ground up.
+Currently at [Automation Anywhere](https://automationanywhere.com/) I'm building the RPA developer ecosystem from ground up.

 Here are a few key areas that I excel at: